Chatou: History

+The Hôtel de Ville was built as a private residence in 1730.

-On May 31, 1875, part of the territory of Chatou was detached and merged with a part of the territory of Le Pecq and a part of the territory of Croissy-sur-Seine to create the commune of Le Vésinet.
+On 31 May 1875, part of the territory of Chatou was detached and merged with a part of the territory of Le Pecq and a part of the territory of Croissy-sur-Seine to create the commune of Le Vésinet.
 It boasts many bourgeois mansions of every kind of architecture and owned by private individuals.